scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** Add a proficient die to the attack roll and the target is staggered regardless of crit.

 ___
-#### Magic Arrow
-- **AP Cost:** 7/5
-- **Weapon:** Ranged
-- **Range:** Weapon Range
-- **Level Required:** 4/16

-You channel magic into your weapon, empowering the next attack and consuming up to 3 mana.
-Make a weapon attack against a target adding 1 proficient die to the roll, on hit the target takes normal damage.
-Regardless of the outcome the arrow turns to energy and pierces through, hitting 2 tiles directly behind the target.
-Any creatures hit must make a defense roll against your attack, taking a wound on hit.
-The arrow pierces 1 tile further per mana consumed.

-***Enhanced:*** On crit, deal an additional wound die to all targets.

-___
 #### Careful Advance
 - **AP Cost:** 5/4
 - **Weapon:** Melee